Aliases for E2F1 Gene

 E2F1 (E2F Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with E2F1 include Retinoblastoma and Ectopic Cushing Syndrome.
-Among its related pathways are Gene Expression and Integrated Breast Cancer Pathway.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
+Diseases associated with E2F1 include Retinoblastoma and Glioblastoma Multiforme.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is E2F3.

 Transcription activator that binds DNA cooperatively with DP proteins through the E2 recognition site, 5'-TTTC[CG]CGC-3' found in the promoter region of a number of genes whose products are involved in cell cycle regulation or in DNA replication.
 The DRTF1/E2F complex functions in the control of cell-cycle progression from G1 to S phase.
 E2F1 binds preferentially RB1 in a cell-cycle dependent manner.
 It can mediate both cell proliferation and TP53/p53-dependent apoptosis.
 Blocks adipocyte differentiation by binding to specific promoters repressing CEBPA binding to its target gene promoters (PubMed:20176812).
 Positively regulates transcription of RRP1B (PubMed:20040599).